I Am So Grateful for God’s Love

 God showed me He wanted to be first in my life.

 Once I put God first in my life, then what others thought of me didn’t matter so much anymore.
 I was trying to please them so they would love me, but that never worked anyway.
-It only left me feeling empty, unloved and depleted of my energy.
+It only left me feeling empty, unloved, and depleted of my energy.
 I realized I could never make someone happy or sad; I didn’t have that kind of power.
 Only God can love me completely.
 So, I go to God when I need something because most people are not able to give me what I need anyway.
-They cannot give what they don’t have.

 Questions:

-3. How can we be praying for you?
+3. How can we pray for you?

-Remember: When your father and your mother forsake you, Then the LORD will take you up.
+Remember: When your father and your mother forsake you, then the LORD will take you up.
 For the Lord is good; His mercy is everlasting, and His truth endures to all generations.
 He binds up the brokenhearted and heals all of your wounds.

 Please reach out if you need prayer or just want to talk.
 Email me at: toni@myashestobeauty.com.